revk/ESP32-GPS/README.md

 Whilst location data (`lat`/`lon`/`alt`/`ecef`) is per fix, some data is slower, such as `course`, `speed`, `epe`, `vdop`/`pdop`, and active sats, and as such they do not change every fix.

+## WiFi

+WiFi is enabled when not moving.
+If a `home` location is set it is only enabled within 100m of home.

+Normally access point mode, and web based settings are disabled.
+These are enabled, along with WiFI, when the SD card is removed.

 --
 Copyright © 2019-24 Andrews & Arnold Ltd, Adrian Kennard.
 See LICENSE file (GPL).